 What are these files?
-They are specified to the manager in a configuration file (deploy/workloads/linux-uniform.json) as files that we want automatically copied back from the temporary simulation directory into the results-workload directory (on our manager machine - which is also localhost for this tutorial) after we run a simulation, which is useful for running benchmarks automatically.
+They are specified to the manager in a configuration file (deploy/workloads/linux-uniform.json) as files that we want automatically copied back from the Run Farm Machine into the results-workload directory on our manager machine, which is useful for running benchmarks automatically.
 The Defining Custom Workloads section describes this process in detail.